zipang/the-next-mvp-starter/src/pages/api/db/README.md

 ### PAGINATE

-To restrict the amount of data retrieved, pass the limit or pageSize parameter :
+To limit the amount of data retrieved, pass the `limit` or `pageSize` parameter :

 ```
 https://somewhere.overthe.rainbow/api/db/collection?limit=100